Treacher Collins syndrome

 - Mandibulofacial dysostosis

 micrognathia).
 Other features may include cleft palate, eye abnormalities, and hearing loss.
 TCS may be caused by mutations in the TCOF1, POLR1C, or POLR1D genes.
-When it is due to the TCOF1 or POLR1D gene, it is inherited in an autosomal dominant manner.
-About 60% of these cases are due to a new mutation in the gene and are not inherited from a parent.
-When it is due to the POLR1C gene, it is inherited in an autosomal recessive manner.
-In some cases, the genetic cause of the condition is unknown.Treacher Collins syndrome (TCS) is a condition that affects the development of bones and other tissues in the face.
-The signs and symptoms of this disorder vary greatly, ranging from almost unnoticeable to severe.
+When the TCOF1 or POLR1D gene is responsible, it is inherited in an autosomal dominant manner.
+However, about 60% of autosomal dominant cases are due to a new mutation in the gene and are not inherited from a parent.
+When the POLR1C gene is responsible, it is inherited in an autosomal recessive manner.
+In some cases, the genetic cause of the condition is unknown.Treacher Collins syndrome (TCS) is a condition that affects the development of bones and other tissues of the face.
+The signs and symptoms vary greatly, ranging from almost unnoticeable to severe.
 Most affected people have underdeveloped facial bones, particularly the cheek bones, and a very small jaw and chin (

 - Treacher Collins syndrome.
 Genetics Home Reference.
 June, 2012; http://ghr.nlm.nih.gov/condition/treacher-collins-syndrome.
 Accessed 10/27/2014.

 - Marie-Paule Vazquez.
 Treacher Collins syndrome.
 Orphanet.
 January, 2014; http://www.orpha.net/consor/cgi-bin/OC_Exp.php?lng=en&Expert=861.
 Accessed 10/27/2014.